 The CTV affiliate here in Montréal had a fantastic track record for broadcasting wrestling shows every Saturday at high noon.
-This association went way back to the days of the territories, wrestling at its finest according to many an aficionado.
+According to many an aficionado, this association went way back to the days of the territories, wrestling at its finest.
 In the early to mid-1970 s, the station ran a local fed known as Grand Prix wrestling.
 It had no official link at all to Emile Duprée’s Atlantic Grand Prix wrestling.
-The Montreal promotion which had as its rival All-Star wrestling run by the Rougeau clan was run in fact by Paul Vachon.
+The Montreal promotion, which had as its rival All-Star wrestling run by the Rougeau clan, was run in fact by Paul Vachon.
 One Saturday show just blew me away.
 A new act was introduced, The Chris Colt Experience.

-His family moved to Oregon when he was a boy and his first contact with the sport saw him hook up as a caddy for Don Fargo who had a storied and outlandish career spanning decades.
+His family moved to Oregon when he was a boy, and his first contact with the sport saw him hook up as a caddy for Don Fargo, who had a storied and outlandish career spanning decades.
 Fargo had more than a dozen different personas and was known to take kayfabe very seriously and kick the gong around wherever he traveled.
-It appears that Chris Colt was heavily influenced by Mr. Fargo.
+It appears that Mr. Fargo heavily influenced Chris Colt.

 Colt hence goes down as one of the very first performers to openly manifest his preference.
 Avant-garde and courageous beyond the shadow of a doubt.